-Each radar pulse emitted by the radar antenna is reflected by a ocean area that expands with time.
-As a consequence, the power received by the altimeter grows with time, until the illuminated area falls out of the main lobe of the radar antenna.
 Over a flat surface, the power rises very rapidly to a high value and decays.
+The decay is faster for a narrow radar beam as is the case on SARAL.
 Over a wavy surface, the radar receives echoes from wave crests firsts and wave troughs later: this difference in travel time between crests and troughs spreads the echoes over time.
-Brown (1977) showed how the shape of the 'waveform', i.e. the received power return, is generally (under a number of simplifying assumptions) a convolution of the radar antenna pattern and the distribution of the surface elevation $\zeta$ .
-As a result, the slope of the 'wave form leading edge' is proportional to $H_s$ .
+Brown (1977) showed how the shape of the 'waveform', i.e. the received power return, is generally (under a number of simplifying assumptions) a convolution of the radar antenna pattern and the distribution of the surface elevation ζ .
+As a result, the slope of the 'wave form leading edge' is proportional to H_s .